-XML is sets of user-defined markup tags which is used to create information format.
+XML is a set of user-defined markup tags that are used to create an information format.

 What is XML?

 - XML is designed to store and transport data, not display data like HTML in the web browser.

 - XML is a markup language which is derived from Standard Generalized Markup Language (SGML).